 Try writing a poem each day and sharing them on social media.
 Or, hold onto them until the end of the month, then submit them for publication, publish a poetry book, or just keep them for your own enjoyment.

 If you’re not sure what to write about, Writer’s Digest has daily poetry prompts throughout the month.
 Use these to create poems of varying forms and lengths.
 Another great way to find poetry inspiration is to invest in some poetry magnets for your fridge—the words will be there, you just have to arrange them into something epic.

-Poetry Tiles The Essential Kit for Fridge Poetry - 797 pcs Word Magnets for Magnetic Refrigerator Poems and Stories - Spend Hours Exploring Your Creative Side and Making Funny Sentences and Poetry
+Poetry Tiles The Essential Kit for Fridge Poetry - 797 pcs Word Magnets for Magnetic Refrigerator Poems and Story Building - Use Fun Magnets for Creativity, Word Games, and Funny Poetry

 Put poetry writing right at your fingertips with fun poetry tiles.

 May: Write a Biography About Someone You Know